MrOlm/mrolm.github.io/index.md

 title: About
 ---

-Hi, I'm Matt Olm.
-I'm a PhD Candidate in Jill Banfield's lab at UC-Berkeley.
-I use metagenomics to study the human microbiome and other environments.
+I am a PhD Candidate in Jill Banfield's lab at University of California, Berkeley.
+I use metagenomics to study the human microbiome, the hospital microbiome, and how the two interact.
+Along the course of my research I have developed several open-source programs and bioinformatics tools for analysis of genome-resolved metagenomic data.